teaching-lab/stack-cs-activities/activities/missile-command/CONFIG.md

 The time after `at` says when the scene comes into effect (measured from the start of the game).
 It always needs to have hours, minutes and seconds.
 The effects that take place go into the curly braces (here the opening brace must be on the same line as the `scene` word).

-Each of those periodic effects is defined by the word `each` and a string in upright qutes that says how often the effect happens.
+Each of those periodic effects is defined by the word `each` and a string in quotes that says how often the effect happens.
 (You can use minutes and seconds, in this order, so `1 minute`, `35 seconds` or `1 minutes 12 second` is OK (the singular/plural forms can be used freely), but `12 seconds 1 minute` or `1 hour` is not.)
 The effect itself goes into curly braces again.
 For the list of possible effects, see below.

 The `each` effects are **not** triggered at the start of the scene, so if you have `scene at=00:10:00 { each "10 minutes" { arrive "mother ship" } }`, it means that the first mother ship arrives 20 minutes into the game.